ActivitySim/activitysim/develop/_sources/models.rst.txt

 days per week (0 days, 1 day, 2 to 3 days, 4+ days).

-The main interface to the work from home model is the :py:func:`~activitysim.examples.prototype_semcog.extensions.telecommute_frequency` function.
+The main interface to the work from home model is the :py:func:`~activitysim.abm.models.telecommute_frequency` function.
 This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``telecommute_frequency`` | Skims Keys: NA

-.. automodule:: activitysim.examples.prototype_semcog.extensions.telecommute_frequency
+.. automodule:: activitysim.abm.models.telecommute_frequency
    :members:

 .. _freeparking: